+- VC115 and VC116 are required for voice primary students only.
+Organ and piano primary students may substitute four additional credits of free electives for these two courses.
 The BM/MAT program normally requires five years of study.
-In order to gain admission, undergraduates must meet the admission requirements set by the School of Education and must be recommended by the Music Education Department of the College of Music Students may apply after completing the sophomore portfolio review and, if admitted, may begin during the first semester of the junior year.
-Upon completion of all undergraduate requirements, individuals are classified as graduate students.
-Attendance is required of all music education majors at weekly Music Education Lab except during the semester of student teaching.
+In order to gain admission, undergraduates must meet the admission requirements set by the School of Education and must be recommended by the Music Education Department of Westminster Choir College.
+Students may apply after completing the sophomore portfolio review and, if admitted, may begin during the first semester of the junior year.
+Upon completion of 124 credit hours and the student teaching experience, individuals are classified as graduate student Weekly Music Education Lab attendance is required of all undergraquate music education majors except during the student teaching semester.
 Seven semesters of ensemble credits must be completed at the undergraduate level.
 Some graduate-level courses may be offered only on the Lawrenceville campus of Rider University.
-Students must pass a written comprehensive examination at the conclusion of the 5-year program.
 Upon completion of all requirements of the dual degree program, students receive the Bachelor of Music degree from Westminster Choir College and the Master of Arts in Teaching degree from the School of Education of Rider University.
 Recipients of the two degrees are then recommended for New Jersey teacher certification.
+Students completes a thesis as the capstone experience in this degree program.
+Information and guidelines are published in the Music Education Thesis Handbook found on the music education department's website at: www.rider.edu/musiced Students are encouraged to plan 1 year to complete the thesis.